node-class-may-2023/ComIT_Node/javascript.md

 #### Practice
 [Exercise 47](./exercises/js/ex_47.md)

-* String object has a lot of methods that we can use
+* The String object has a lot of methods that we can use
 * Read about them on the [MDN string guide -  methods section](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)
 * Read about:
   * String.prototype.includes()